milanofashionweek

 It’s a lie we don’t believe anymore!”

 Rewiring fashion seemed to be the new purpose in the fashion field.
-But there was no trace of it during the Milano Fashion Week 22.
+Unfortunately, there was no trace of it during the Spring-Summer 22 Milano Fashion Week.

 Back to back, physical fashion shows, digital presentations.
 Both, in some cases.
 All perfectly aligned with the pre-pandemic world.
 You can smell the status quo.
 And not for fear or lack of courage, rather because that’s the way to make money.